Microsoft will shut down LinkedIn service in China after facing criticism for censoring posts

 “Increased repression inside China, and greater criticism from Congress of going along with Chinese regulations, have made it unsustainable” for U.S. social media companies, said Adam Segal, an expert on China and technology at the Council on Foreign Relations.

-LinkedIn said it will “sunset” its current site later this year, but will launch a new site called InJobs that will not include a social media feed or the ability to share posts or articles.
+LinkedIn said it will “sunset” its site later this year, but will launch a new site called InJobs that will not include a social media feed or the ability to share posts or articles.

 “Our new strategy for China is to put our focus on helping China-based professionals find jobs in China and Chinese companies find quality candidates,” LinkedIn said.
 It didn’t provide further details.